 Twitter growth strategy #1: Make a simple product

 Twitter has always been simple to create a post.
-The secret is not new for any digital entrepreneur.
-The product is dead simple.
-It doesn’t get much easier than write your message of 140 characters, currently 280, and hit the Tweet button.
+The secret is not new for any digital entrepreneur, and the product is dead simple.
+It doesn't get much easier than writing your message of 140 characters, currently 280, and hitting the Tweet button.

-Keep it ‘simple and open’ and let the web community work out how they want to use it is what has helped make Twitter one of the most successful social media networks going around.
+Keeping it 'simple and open' and letting the web community work out how they want to use it is what has helped make Twitter one of the most successful social media networks going around.

-Twitter relucted to insert video and image posting except through third-party providers.
+Twitter was reluctant to insert video and image posting except through third-party providers.
 Both video and audio require real-time viewing and listening, and the reader can decode the text at his own pace.

-Twitter simple design has proven to be killer.
-It became even more popular as a platform for older adults who hadn't used a social-networking platform before.
-The simplistic design has been praised for inviting a generation that was left out of the Facebook and Myspace boom.
+Twitter's simple design has proven to be a killer.
+It became even more popular as a platform for older adults who hadn't used a social networking platform before.
+The simplistic design has been praised for inviting a generation left out of the Facebook and Myspace boom.

 The company's inception began with a daylong brainstorming session by the board members of Odeo, a digital media company that provided tools and resources for podcasting.

-Later providing insight about the company, Dorsey stated that they kept the beginning of the company and its beginnings ambiguous due to not knowing what exactly the platform or site was considered.
+Later providing insight about the company, Dorsey stated that they kept its beginning ambiguous due to not knowing what people considered the platform.

 The concept of Twitter is still discussed worldwide.
-Some considered it a social-networking site or micro-blogging.
-The truth is, there are unique characteristics on Twitter that makes it an original and loved the platform.
+Some considered it a social networking site or micro-blogging.
+The truth is there are unique characteristics on Twitter that make it original and loved the platform.

 The initial limit on characters made the platform ideal for spreading "headlines."
 Users who wanted fast and easy ways to make a point would use it due to its simplicity.

 Many original features were born on Twitter based on its users' experience in the platform.
-Internally created or not, hashtag made Twitter its home.
+Internally created or not, hashtags made Twitter its home.

-Invented by Chris Messina (then with the consulting firm Citizen Agency), no TV shows, conferences, speeches, or any other live event is complete without the use of hashtags.
+Invented by Chris Messina (then with the consulting firm Citizen Agency), no TV shows, conferences, speeches, or other live events are complete without hashtags.
 Also, the hashtags helped spread ideas, concepts, and messages in a way never imagined before.

-The way people used hashtags in live events, concerts, political elections, among other activities, made the platform increase its reach and bring many more new users and intensified their engagement.
+The way people used hashtags in live events, concerts, and political elections, among other activities, made the platform increase its reach and bring many more new users and intensify their engagement.

-Twitter users also made history inventing new ways of communicating.
-They started the use of the symbol "@" to acknowledge other users, a character that is currently used in other digital platforms such as WhatsApp.
+Twitter users also made history, creating new ways of communicating.
+They started using the symbol "@" to acknowledge other users, a character currently used in other digital platforms such as WhatsApp.

-The way the company listened to its users and applied their ideas on the platform helped Twitter have the success it has nowadays.
+The way the company listened to its users and applied their ideas helped Twitter succeed nowadays.

-Despite the struggle for identity, Twitter found its first initial boom in users and activity at the South by Southwest Conference.
-Some smart placement of two 60-inch plasma screens showed live tweets from the events occurring.
-The tweets went from 20,000 to 60,000 in a single day.
+Twitter found its first initial boom in users and activity at the South by Southwest Conference despite the struggle for identity.
+Some smart placement of two 60-inch plasma screens showed live tweets from the events occurring, and the tweets went from 20,000 to 60,000 in a single day.

-That does describe a lot of Twitter's journey – forward thinking, innovation, and an exciting take on the open platform.
+That does describe a lot of Twitter's journey – forward-thinking, innovative, and an exciting take on the open platform.
 The usage of Twitter spikes during significant events such as the FIFA World Cup and a record-breaking amount at the Los Angeles Laker's victory in 2010.

-You'll find tweets from Justin Bieber and Amanda Bynes just as quickly as you will see tweets from Donald Trump and the Pope himself!
+You'll find tweets from a pop start just as quickly as you will see tweets from Donald Trump and the Pope himself!

-However, the advantage for its users is that anyone on Twitter could increase its odds of being heard and leave his or her opinion.
+However, its users' advantage is that anyone on Twitter could increase their odds of being heard and leaving their opinion.
 They could even talk to their idols, having the chance of being answered.
 All these possibilities made people love Twitter, particularly during live events.

 Anyone could be listened to, being famous or not.
 The "democratization of fame" attracted new users who wanted to leave their messages to the world.

-Different types of business can undoubtedly capitalize and take advantage of events that are at the top of the mind of people, one way or the other; indeed, it works perfectly for Twitter and can work for your business as well.
+Different types of businesses can undoubtedly capitalize and take advantage of events at the top of people's minds, one way or another; indeed, it works perfectly for Twitter and your business.

-One can only imagine where the company is headed, and what innovations they will provide next, what people across the world will continue to present on the grand stage of social networking.
+One can only imagine where the company is headed, what innovations they will provide next, and what people across the world will continue to present on the grand social networking stage.
 The world continues to get smaller when more companies like Twitter are born.